This Fragile Moment

-This Fragile Moment is a 2009 album by the British singer Toyah Willcox, recorded collaboratively under the name This Fragile Moment.
-The other musicians are Chris Wong of Toyah's other band The Humans, producer and touch guitarist Markus Reuter, and the Estonian duo Fragile: Arvo Urb (drums) and Robert Jürjendal (guitar).
+This Fragile Moment is the sole album by the art rock music collective of the same name, released in 2009.
+This Fragile Moment were a collective including the British singer Toyah Willcox, bass player Chris Wong (of Toyah's other band The Humans), producer and touch guitarist Markus Reuter, and the Estonian duo Fragile (drummer Arvo Urb and guitarist Robert Jürjendal).

 The album comprises experimental songs derived largely from live-in-the-studio group improvisations.
 It was conceived and recorded in Tallinn, Estonia, within several days in June 2009.
 The album was released on the German label Unsung Records.
 Though the sleeve notes quote 2010, early copies were sold exclusively via Unsung Records' online store in November 2009.